gusiushub/social_network/README.md

-MVC framework using a namespace
+Social network
 ================================
+**This is social network built on MVC framework using a namespace**

 Installation
 --------------